Reports and consultations

 • pursuant to these administrative agreements, these suppliers could continue to do business with the Government of Canada as long as the terms and conditions of the agreements were met

-To measure client satisfaction, PSPC conducted the 2023-2024 integrity verification services (IVS) portal user survey.
+To measure client satisfaction, PSPC conducted the 2023 to 2024 integrity verification services (IVS) portal user survey.
 A total of 1,079 portal account holders responded.
 Results showed that respondents appreciate the IVS portal and speed of service.
 The percentage of positive responses for questions related to client service and IVS portal satisfaction was 70.57% or above.
 The IVS survey identified areas for improvement related to client training on verifications and the portal.

 PSPC continued to explore opportunities to strengthen oversight of the Government of Canada’s procurement and real property systems This included preparing for the launch of OSIC and the revised and expanded Ineligibility and Suspension Policy, as announced in the Procurement Improvement Action Plan (March 2024).